silverailscolo/ejb/_pages/en-us/trains-tips.md

 <h2>Virtual and Real Train Control Panels</h2>

-My digital control panel was built using Panel Editor and is displayed on a compact LCD monitor.
+Digital control panels use JMRI Panel Editor.
 My physical control panels on the layout fascia sport the same graphic style.

 <a href='{{ "/blog/2012/control-panel/" | relative_url }}'>See this blog post</a>